CHMB

 CHMB is a Canadian AM radio station, broadcasting from Vancouver, British Columbia on 1320 kHz.
-The station airs a Chinese language programming format.
-CHMB's studios are located on Commerce Parkway in Richmond, while its transmitters are located on Lulu Island in Richmond.
+The station broadcasts a Multilingual language programming.
+CHMB's studios and transmitter towers are located in Richmond.

-CHMB and CJMR are the only stations in Canada which broadcast on 1320 AM.
+CHMB and CJMR (no relationship) are the only stations in Canada which broadcast on 1320 kHz.

-CHMB is owned and operated by Mainstream Broadcasting Corporation, a British Columbia media company owned and operated by Vancouver businessman James Ho.
-Mainstream began broadcasting in 1973 as Overseas Chinese Voice (OCV).
-In 1993, OCV programming was incorporated into the multicultural AM radio station of CHMB AM 1320, which broadcasts to Vancouver's multicultural community.
+CHMB is owned and operated by Mainstream Broadcasting Corporation, whose owner is Vancouver businessman James Ho.
+It started in 1973 as Overseas Chinese Voice (OCV).
+In 1993, OCV programming was incorporated into the multicultural AM radio station, Mainstream Broadcasting Corp.
+CHMB AM 1320, which serves the Vancouver Lower Mainland's multicultural communities.

+In February 2002, after competing with Toronto based Rogers Media and four other applicants, the CRTC granted an over the air multicultural television license to a group of prominent local entrepreneurs led by James Ho / CHMB / Mainstream.
+In addition to James Ho the other founders included; Joe Segal, Robert Lee, Geoffrey Lau and Doug Holtby.
+The television station, called Channel M (Multivan Broadcast Corp. or MVBC), was launched on June 2003 to serve more than 800,000 ethnic residents around the Vancouver Lower Mainland.
+Channel M was sold to Rogers Media in May 2008 and it is currently a part of Omni Television, a Canada's multilingual and multicultural television network.

-CHMB broadcasts to Vancouver's Chinese-speaking community, and in 12 other languages: Portuguese, Brazilian, Filipino, Greek, Japanese, Tamil, Ukrainian, Vietnamese, Danish, Icelandic, Norwegian and Swedish.
+CHMB is licensed by CRTC to broadcast 12 languages, however, it currently broadcasts in 14 languages: Portuguese, Brazilian, Filipino, Greek, Japanese, Korean, Ukrainian, Vietnamese, Danish, Icelandic, Norwegian, Swedish, Cantonese and Mandarin speaking community.